SeroviICAI/Pizza_Analytics/README.md

 how the amounts of ingredients used change each week is the way to go, in order to tell the uses and tendencies these ingredients follow.

+Eventually, generating some reports on pdf and excel would be a great idea as well.

 ## Predict near future:
 The median of the amount of ingredients is accurate enough, as the data have a high variance, and the median is less altered by outlayers than the mean.
 Implementing a more complex model, such as a Sequence, or Linear Regression, is